Mazda 3 review and buyer's guide

 The Mazda 3 offers what they call the ‘G20’, meaning the 2.0-litre four-cylinder petrol engine, or the ‘G25’, meaning the hotter 2.5-litre engine.
 Both engines will happily run on 91 RON all day.
 None of that rip-off premium stuff here.

-The model grades are now called: Pure, Evolve, Touring, GT and Astina.
-The two carry-over powertrains, the 2.0-litre and 2.5-litre, are SkyActiv-G engines, meaning Mazda’s pioneering engine technology using ‘stratified charge compression ignition’.
-If you don’t know what that means, there’s a detailed explanation in the ‘Engine’ chapter of this review.
+The model grades are called: ‘Pure’, ‘Evolve’, ‘Touring’, ‘GT’ and ‘Astina’.
+While there are arguably too many model grades, the positive here is that you at least have choice.
+The two powertrains, the 2.0-litre and 2.5-litre, are SkyActiv-G engines, meaning Mazda’s pioneering engine technology using ‘stratified charge compression ignition’.
+If you don’t know what that means, there’s a detailed explanation coming up in the ‘Engine’ chapter of this review.

 From the outset here, you ought to test drive the Mazda3 before any others on your shortlist.
 Because once you get a first-hand understanding how good this SkyActiv-G engine is, you may not go back.
 Or at least, you might be less inclined to mistakenly buy a Volkswagen or something.